The Chart Of Accounts Is Designed To

 4. Neglecting to Train Employees on Proper Account Usage

 Neglecting to train employees on proper account usage can lead to errors and inconsistencies in financial data.
-Provide regular training and ongoing support to ensure that employees understand how to use the chart of accounts correctly.
+Provide regular training and ongoing support to confirm that employees understand how to use the chart of accounts correctly.

 5. Ignoring Industry-Specific Requirements